Configuring a Site-to-Site IPsec VPN¶

 10.x.x.xspace.
 NAT can work around scenarios where there are conflicting subnets, though it’s preferable to avoid NAT in such circumstances and may be a requirement depending on what kind of functionality is required across the VPN.

 Control of the other end of the VPN, or contact with the person who controls the other end of the VPN.
-If it is another firewall running pfSense, then share this document with the other administrator.
+If it is another pfSense firewall, then share this document with the other administrator.
 If it is not, then have them consult the documentation for the IPsec device in use at the other site.

 Host and application level security become more important when connecting multiple networks, depending on how much the other network is trusted.
 If a device on the remote network is compromised by an attacker, they could easily hop over the VPN to attack local devices without any firewall protection all traffic is allowed to pass on the VPN tunnel.